 Only one wheel mark allowed at the finish, part of the plough wheel mark may be visible on the outside of the tractor wheel mark (on the opposite side of the finish).

-Short Explanation: A wheel mark is the mark of the front and rear tractor wheel together with the plough wheel, originating from one run.
+Short Explanation: A wheel mark is the mark of the front and rear wheel originating from one run (see drawing Page 7).

 The Finish (reversible ploughing)